The Mono Lake Committee awards the Mono Lake Committee Scholarship to support Mono County students seeking post-high school education.

 Each year the Committee awards up to two $1,000 scholarships to students pursuing higher education who display a personal connection with Mono Lake and the Mono Lake story.
 Mono County resident high school seniors who have firm plans to further their education within a year of graduation qualify for the Mono Lake Committee Scholarship.
 Student applicants must visit Mono Lake and write an essay that responds to the question: Why do places like Mono Lake matter?

 The Mono Lake Committee notifies Mono County high schools when the application process opens.
 Completed applications must be submitted to the Mono Lake Committee by 5:00pm on the second Friday in May each year.
 Please contact Education Director Rose Nelson with any questions or if you are interested in donating to the scholarship fund.

-In 2021, scholarships were awarded to Lee Vining High School seniors Chyann Andrews and Leonel Galindo.
+In 2022, scholarships were awarded to Kylee Lange from Coleville High School and Sergio Santillan-Leal from Lee Vining High School.
 They both wrote thoughtful essays about the importance of Mono Lake both to them and to the world.
 We wish them well for their next step.